mjstahl/boring/README.md

 `raw(html: String) -> Object`

 Use `raw` in a template where the expression is expected to return HTML.
 You do not want to escape HTML twice.
-If used within a function (not in a template), `.toString` the result for the least amount of surprises.

 ## Express 3.x
 After installing the `boring` package, we set the location of the views and